Nguyen17/Hacktoberfest-Sign-In/README.md

   - Hit the clone button on your repo of the forked repo and copy the given link.
   - On your terminal / command prompt, type "git  clone [put the link here]".
   - Change the index file in the folder.
-  - Afterwards, on your terminal / command prompt, type "git add index.html".
-Then 'git commit -m "[type a message]" '.
+  - Afterward, on your terminal / command prompt, type "git add index.html"; then 'git commit -m "[type a message]" '.
   - Push the commit.
 For example, type "git push origin master".
-  - Go to back to the original repo
+  - Go to back to the original repo.
-  - Hit new pull request and compare between forks.
+  - Hit "new pull request" and compare between forks.
-  - Confirm the pull request and thats it!
+  - Confirm the pull request and that's it!

 ### Installation